kurtbruns/svg-tutorial/content/_index.md

 <img src="/path/to/file.svg" width="400" height="300">
 ```

 The `img` tag is useful for SVG documents that appear in multiple places and leverages browser caching which can be useful if the image appears on many pages that the user navigates to.
-Considurations when using the `img` tag are: external stylesheets will not affect the styling of the SVG and Javascript cannot be used to manipulated the document.
+Considerations when using the `img` tag are: external stylesheets will not affect the styling of the SVG and Javascript cannot be used to manipulate the document.

 #### Inline SVG